iwillspeak/Predicated/docs/Grammar.md

 # Grammar

-Each query is made up of a squence of clauses.
+Each query is made up of a sequence of clauses.

 ## Match Atom Clause